Hu Lie: Invasion of Shu and Zhong Hui's mutiny

 During the invasion of Shu, Hu, as Zhong Hui's subordinate, was tasked together with Li Fu (李輔) to lead a detachment through the Luo Valley (駱谷; southwest of present-day Zhouzhi County, Shaanxi).

-While Zhong Hui was supervising the assaults on Lecheng and Hancheng, he ordered Hu to lead the vanguard force to attack Yang'an Pass and seize control of the pass's stockpiles of food supplies and equipment.
+While Zhong Hui was supervising the assaults on Lecheng (樂城; east of present-day Chenggu County, Shaanxi) and Hancheng (漢城; east of present-day Mian County, Shaanxi), he ordered Hu to lead the vanguard force to attack Yang'an Pass and seize control of the pass's stockpiles of food supplies and equipment.

 The Shu general Fu Qian was in charge of guarding Yang'an Pass.
 His subordinate, Jiang Shu (蔣舒), previously served as an area commander at Wuxing (武興縣; present-day Lueyang County, Shaanxi).
 However, due to incompetence, he was removed from his appointment and reassigned to Yang'an Pass.
 As a result, he bore a grudge against the Shu government and secretly desired to defect to Wei.

 Jiang Shu first attempted to persuade Fu Qian to lead his troops out of Yang'an Pass to engage the enemy in battle, but Fu Qian refused as he felt that it was too risky.
 Jiang Shu then lied to Fu Qian that he would go out to fight the enemy while Fu Qian would remain behind to guard the pass.
 After Fu Qian agreed, Jiang Shu led the troops out of Yang'an Pass to Yinping, where he surrendered to Hu Lie.
 Seeing that Yang'an Pass's defences had weakened after Jiang Shu's defection, Hu Lie led his troops to attack the pass and succeeded in capturing it along with its resources.
 Fu Qian fought bravely to resist the enemy but ultimately lost his life.
 The Wei soldiers were impressed by his heroism.

 After the fall of Shu, the Wu emperor Sun Xiu ordered his general Lu Kang to lead 30,000 troops to besiege Yong'an.
 After a six-month-long siege, more than half of Yong'an's population fell sick from infectious diseases.
 Just then, Hu Lie led reinforcements from Jing Province to help Luo Xian and lift the siege on Yong'an.
 The Wu forces retreated upon seeing the arrival of Wei reinforcements.

 Zhong Hui, Hu Lie, Shi Zuan (師纂) and others then accused Deng Ai of showing disrespect for the Wei imperial court's authority, and claimed that he was likely to start a rebellion.